dimispapa/bouldering-cyprus/README.md

 1. **Create a Heroku App:** Set up a new app on Heroku.
 2. **Configure Environment Variables:** Set up all necessary environment variables in Heroku settings.
 3. **Database Setup:** Provision a PostgreSQL database.
 4. **Static Files:** Configure AWS S3 for static and media file storage.
+Use Cloudfront to cache static files and improve performance.
 5. **Deploy:** Connect GitHub repository and enable automatic deployments.
+Enables Github security checks and code scanning, prevent commits to main branch with errors.

 ## Environment Variables
 The following environment variables are required: